Virus

 Viral infections in animals provoke an immune response that usually eliminates the infecting virus.
 Immune responses can also be produced by vaccines, which confer an artificially acquired immunity to the specific viral infection.
 Some viruses, including those that cause HIV/AIDS, HPV infection, and viral hepatitis, evade these immune responses and result in chronic infections.
-Several classes of antiviral drugs have been developed.
+Several classes of antiviral drugs have been developed and around 100 individual antiviral drugs or combinations of them are used worldwide.

 Etymology

 The English word "virus" comes from the Latin word vīrus, which refers to poison and other noxious liquids.
-Vīrus comes from the same Indo-European root as Sanskrit viṣa, Avestan vīša, and Ancient Greek ἰός (iós), which all mean "poison".
+Vīrus comes from the same Indo-European root as Sanskrit वि॒ष (viṣa), and Ancient Greek ἰός (iós), which all mean 'poison'.
 The first attested use of "virus" in English appeared in 1398 in John Trevisa's translation of Bartholomeus Anglicus's De Proprietatibus Rerum.
 Virulent, from Latin virulentus ('poisonous'), dates to c.
 1400.
-A meaning of 'agent that causes infectious disease' is first recorded in 1728, long before the discovery of viruses by Dmitri Ivanovsky in 1892.
+A meaning of 'agent that causes infectious disease' is first recorded in 1728, long before the discovery of viruses by Martinus Beijerinck and Dmitri Ivanovsky in the late 19th century.
 The English plural is viruses (sometimes also vira), whereas the Latin word is a mass noun, which has no classically attested plural (vīra is used in Neo-Latin).
 The adjective viral dates to 1948.
 The term virion (plural virions), which dates from 1959, is also used to refer to a single viral particle that is released from the cell and is capable of infecting other cells of the same type.